 break # No retry if response structure is unexpected

-This code snippet illustrates how to reliably fetch and parse web content into LLM-ready Markdown.
-While this specific example targets URLs, the underlying principles for data extraction and structuring are directly applicable to the forthcoming PDF parsing features, ensuring a clean input for your RAG LLMs.
+This code snippet illustrates how to reliably fetch and parse web content into LLM-ready Markdown; adding "file": 1 to the payload applies the same reliability pattern to PDF URLs.
 You can find the full API documentation for SearchCans to explore more parameters and capabilities.

 How Do You Optimize Extracted PDF Data for RAG LLM Performance?